lukeprofits/Bulk_Downloader_For_AltCensored.com/README.md

 A bulk-downloader for [AltCensored.com](https://altcensored.com/), a site that archives contraversial YouTube channels that have a chance of being banned.

-(I obviously do not endorese all the content on the site, but it can be a good source when looking for YouTube channels that have been deleted.)
+(I do not endorese all the content on the site, but it can be a good source when looking for YouTube channels that have been deleted.)

 # How To Use